Sychar/GDFP/README.md

 ---
 ## 2
-in case you are not sure about the first way you can copy the files/folder from mein code
+in case you are not sure about the first way you can try to copy the files/folder from mein code

-to your code (old way)
+to yours  (old way)

-here is alist what you need:
+here is list what you need:

 1. Xml folder
 2. activity_pop_up_menu.xml